Manohara-Ai/Star_Cluster_Analysis_NGC1300/README.md

 ## Usage

 Helps the user to gain basic knowledge about few data analysis techniques: Aperture Photometry, Color Magnitude diagrams and helps develop solid understanding about star clusters.
+Please download the relavant data from the mentioned data sources and change the path to files according in the .ipynb file, since this code can be generalized to any galaxy, I shall not upload my data source file.

 ## Data Sources